zoriya/blog/content/blogs/gameboy-jam/index.md

 ### Introduction

-Quickly after starting college, I made some friends in my year group and some who were already in the 3rd year of college.
-All courses in the first year of my college were in C and the second year contained lot of C, C++ and one assembly course.
-It was common for students to have low-level side projects.
-My friends in 3rd year were doing a gameboy emulator.
+All courses in the first year of my college were in C so it was common for students to have low-level side projects.
+Some friends two years older were doing a gameboy emulator.
 It looked incredibly fun, they would barge in the room with their laptop in hand like "LOOK IT WORKS" and you would see a Pikachu in the screen, saying a BAURHAU because the sound system was broken.

 ![Pokemon yellow](./pokeyellow.jpg "Imagine Pikachu saying BAURHAU instead of PIKA")

-Naturally, with friends of our year we decided to also make an emulator: a SNES one.
+Naturally, I was hyped and decided to also make an emulator with some friends: a SNES one.
 This project is completely unrelated to this story, but that's how we learned how assembly & retro games worked.
 While this was not the same CPU, we made a disassembly and implemented instructions, learned about DMA & some hacks that games abused to run on limited hardware.
 Btw if you're interested, checkout [Retro Game Mechanics Explained](https://www.youtube.com/@RGMechEx) on youtube, especially his [SNES series](https://www.youtube.com/playlist?list=PLHQ0utQyFw5KCcj1ljIhExH_lvGwfn6GV) which is phenomenal.

 ### Why a gameboy game?

 We had a teacher that pushed us to do as much crazy stuff as possible (that's how I ended up making a xml parser in C for a game project...)
 Since the game jam war organized by the school, he started teasing our friends saying stuff like "for the game jam, you're going to make a gameboy game, right?".
 Of course, he was not serious, but the idea was already growing in our heads.
-We decided to make this game with our group of 6 (4 3rd year that did the gameboy emulator and me & a friend who did the snes emulator).
+We decided to make this game with our group of 6.
 One of us thought this would be a huge failure and refused to work on the asm side.
 He instead thought it would be cool to make a real cartridge that could run roms in a real hardware.

-## Space shooter

-### Initial goal

 The game jam started, we had a weekend to make our game.
 The theme was announced a Friday at 18h, and we needed to make a keynote/presentation of the game on the Monday morning (even if we failed).
 We had access to everything in the school 24/24, even the electronics stuff.
 The theme for this jam was `Space`.

 Since we wanted to make the simplest game possible, it didn't take us long (approximately 10ms) to settle on the game idea: a space shooter.

-> On a side note, I don't think we ever decided something this quickly :3
+### Space shooter

 We wrote on a whiteboard what we wanted to do and started working.
 At the end of the weekend, the board looked like this: